Chahnaz-Kbaisi/Python-Matplotlib-Pymaceuticals/Readme.md

+# Matplotlib - The Power of Plots

+The analysis described here was performed for Pymaceuticals Inc., a San Diego-based pharmaceutical company specializing in anti-cancer pharmaceuticals, to clarrify the efficacy of several skin cancer drugs on the size of tumors in mice.

+The purpose of this analysis was to compare the performance of Pymaceuticals' drug of interest, Capomulin, versus the other treatment regimens.
+A technical report, which included tables and figures showing relative responses, was generated and delievered to the executive team with a top-level summary of the results.

 Observations and Insights
 1. Capomulin and Ramicane both had a greater effect on final tumor volume than Infubinol and Ceftamin, and the data for them was less dispersed, which means there was more variability.
 Only Infubinol had an outlier with drastic tumor reduction, however this does not indicate drug efficacy.
 Both Capomulin and Ceftamin are negatively skewed while Infubinal and Ramicane are symmetrical in their data distribution.